 There are obstacles to the implementation of Curriculum 2013.
 The introduction of new things from the ever existing course requires preparation first, so is the implementation of this Curriculum 2013.
 Training for teachers has also been provided by the government.
 Unfortunately, the training is not evenly distributed, and even the contents of the training materials are not the same as the others.
 This is even more confusing for teachers.
-From that description, it can be concluded that although the training has been held, it appears that the contents of the training have also been deployed in implementing this Curriculum 2013.
+From that description, it can be concluded that although the training has been held, it appears that the contents of the training vary; another coach of other contents.
+In addition, teachers who have not received training have also been deployed in implementing this Curriculum 2013.
 This is the main obstacle because the teacher is the front guard.
 Consequently, teachers do not have the same understanding of the main meaning of the Curriculum 2013 itself.
 Each teacher has a different view.